Where to find Dear White Woman, Please Come Home:

 Dear White Woman, Please Come Home

 Psst.
 Hey, sis.
 Yes, you, white woman.
 Don’t turn away ‘cause you saw the word white!
 Keep reading!
-I’m calling on you, inviting you in, and counting on you, white woman, in a way that no one ever has.
+I’m calling on you and counting on you, white woman, in a way that no one ever has.
 Please don’t let me and your other Black and brown sisters down.
 I know we’ve never gotten this relationship off the ground in a sustainable way, but I still believe in it.
 Can I trust you to come through for me?
 For us?
 For our sisterhood?
 Do you understand what keeps us apart?
-Do you want to know?
 ‘Cause I need you to know.
-If you’re reading this, you’ve taken the first step to healing our bond and renewing our sisterhood.
-Dear White Woman, Please Come Home is my attempt to reach across this abyss and call you, white woman, “back home.”
-In 40 letters to a fictional “missing” white sister, I’ll share the ways you and your white sisters signal again and again to me and my sisters of color to proceed with caution when in your presence.
-Sometimes it feels like you’re saying, I don’t care about you, I don’t miss you, I don’t want or need to come home.
-I hope you’ll feel the mix of hope, confusion, disappointment, hurt, rage, and longing the search can ignite in me.
-I also hope you’ll be relieved to learn the simple sisterly behaviors that let me know you’re open to coming home, and instead of looking over my shoulder you’re open to having my back.
+If you’re reading this, you’ve taken the first step to renewing our sisterhood.
+This book is an attempt to call you “back home.”
+In 40 letters to a fictional “missing” white sister, I’ll lay out how you and your white sisters signal to me and my sistas of color to proceed with caution when in your presence.
+Kind of the way some men may make you feel sometimes.
+I hope you’ll feel the mix of confusion, rage, and longing the search ignites in me.
+I also hope you’ll appreciate learning the simple sisterly behaviors that let me know you’re open to coming home.
+Consider this my prescription for the historical ailment that continues to divide us.

-And, finally, to my sistas of color all over the world, I know I am unable to speak for all of you, but may your hearts sing songs of relief and resonance as you read this.
+And, finally, to my Black and brown sistas all over the world, I know that I am unable to speak for all of you and that you may even disagree with the very premise of this book, but may your hearts sing songs of relief and resonance as you read this.
 May you feel as seen, heard, and valued as all of you have made me feel every single goddamned day.

 Love you sis, Kimberlee Yolanda Williams